kohrongying/blog/src/posts/2022/12/sg-to-us.md

 Documents to prepare:
 1. LCA
 2. Company Offer Letter
+3. Vaccination Letter

 Things to follow up:
 1. I-94

 ## Social Security Number (SSN)
 The SSN is the equivalent of your identification in the US.
 Need to register for this 4-5 days after arriving in the US.

+List of documents to prepare
+- Birth cert

 ## Banking
 Some banks require your SSN as well as an address in order to open an account.